 Short- and Long-Term Effects on the System

 Marijuana has both short-term and long-term effects on your system.
 Many people who use cannabis enjoy the positive effects but experience difficulties when the negative effects of using it strike.
 Marijuana is an addictive substance, and using it over a period of time can have adverse effects on your memory, coordination, and ability to learn.
 You may also feel “couch-locked,” meaning that you’re too impaired to get up and do things.
-This will make you more likely to crash and consume more of the drug, putting yourself at risk for a deeper addiction.

 In addition, NIDA also states that long-term addiction to marijuana can cause cognitive deficits, a general lack of motivation, and low self-esteem.
 This type of mental fogginess, forgetfulness, and lack of speed and proficiency are serious consequences to your brain and the rest of your system.
 NBC News reports that chronic pot use contributes to depression and other negative effects on the brain, and these effects can continue as long as the person uses marijuana.

 If you want to attend work, spend sober time out with friends, or handle daily affairs, smoking marijuana can hinder your progress.
 Many habitual smokers complain about the lack of goals and the drive to fulfill them.
-In addition, frequent use can even make it worse, making a marijuana addiction more of a threat to general health and wellness.
+In addition, frequent use can make a marijuana addiction more of a threat to general health and wellness.
 A balanced body and a healthy mind are a must to thrive in the world.